jezkoski/CancerDataDiaries/content/posts/Make-maf-for-oncoplot/index.md

 a MAF suitable for further use.
 The tool requires VEP to be installed in order for it to be able to do the annotations for mutations.

-Because I already had a VEP-annotated tabular file, I used python to generate MAF file and to change the values in Variant_Type and Variant_Classification columns to be maftools oncoplot compatible.
+Because I already had a VEP-annotated tabular file, I used python to generate MAF file and R to change the values in Variant_Type and Variant_Classification columns to be maftools oncoplot compatible.
 More about bioconductor's maftools can be found [here](https://bioconductor.org/packages/release/bioc/vignettes/maftools/inst/doc/maftools.html#2_Generating_MAF_files).

 ## VEP annotated tabular file to MAF file